justarecipe/justarecipe.github.io/_posts/2020-08-17-eggless-key-lime-pie.md

 While the crust bakes, begin making the filling.
 In a small bowl, mix together the cornstarch and cold water.
 In a large bowl, add sweetened condensed milk and sour cream.
 Whisk until combined.
 Then add lime juice and cornstarch mixture.
 Mix until well blended and set aside for 5 minutes to allow the filling to thicken.

 If the baked crust is still too warm, pop it in the freezer for a few minutes while the filling rests.
 Then pour the filling into the cooled pie crust.
 Bake for 15 minutes at 350 or until barely set.
-Cool on a wire rack.
-To store, place in refrigerator with plastic wrap over top.
+Cool on a wire rack and then place in refrigerator with plastic wrap over top.
 Refrigerate overnight and serve with whipped cream.

 _*Persian limes are the standard lime available at most grocery stores in the U.S. Key lime aficionados probably have some opinions on using freshly squeezed Persian limes._